Shira-3749/jquery-scrollwatch/README.markdown

 # ScrollWatch

-jQuery plugin used to determine active sections on the page based on current viewport and scrolling position.
+jQuery plugin for determining active sections on the page based on viewport scrolling.

 ## Demo